Lyubosumaz/react-softuni-project/README.md

 # react-softuni-project
-My project jokingly named "Dqvol 4", used as final course project.
+My project jokingly named "Dqvol 4", used as final course SPA project.
 Now is taste ground for trying new stuff, that I see on the internet.

 # --dependencies info--